Annual OKRs vs Quarterly OKRs: Key Differences Explained

 When setting OKRs the general rule of thumb is to have 3-5 objectives under each broad goal.
 By common practice, OKRs are usually set annually to drive the specific goals and objectives.

 Name a company that does not have goals.
 You probably couldn’t find any.
 Every company has goals – visionary goals, departmental goals, and finally, trickled down version of individual goals.
-Goal setting is indeed a big part of every organisation; after all, it leads the vision they’re working towards and guides the steps needed to fulfil that vision.
+Goal setting is indeed a big part of every organization; after all, it leads the vision they’re working towards and guides the steps needed to fulfil that vision.

 Goal setting is a rather large topic, involving how to set the right goals right till who is the best person to achieve that goal.
 Time is an important consideration for goals and a goal without a timeline that’s in the foreseeable future – are usually not achieved.